ZOO-Project/ZOO-Project/docs/kernel/dru.rst

 instantiating Kubernetes volumes.
 Minikube does not support Longhorn, therefor we highly recommend to use the standard storage class.

-To configure Minikube standard storage class please use the parameters defined in the `chart/ades/mycharts/values_minikube.yaml
+To configure Minikube standard storage class, please use the parameters defined in the `chart/ades/mycharts/values_minikube.yaml
 <https://github.com/EOEPCA/proc-ades-dev/blob/develop/charts/ades/mycharts/values_minikube.yaml>`_
 file.